-Grace has particular expertise in handling cross-border internal investigations, including in relation to money laundering, insider dealing, systems and controls breaches, mis-selling, and licensing issues.
-Grace has also been involved with advising clients on the implications arising from MiFID II, the new Hong Kong Manager in Charge regime, derivatives regulations, licensing applications and complaints-handling.
+Grace has expertise in handling cross-border internal investigations, including anti-money laundering, insider dealing, systems and controls breaches, mis-selling, and licensing issues.
+Grace has also advised clients on the implications arising from MiFID II, the new Hong Kong Manager in Charge regime, derivatives regulations, licensing applications and complaints-handling.

-- advising various technology companies on the setup of cryptocurrency, commodities and or clearing exchanges in Asia
+- technology companies on the setup of cryptocurrency, commodities and or clearing exchanges in Asia

-- advising various fintech startups in relation to licensing and regulatory issues in relation to their setup in various jurisdictions including Hong Kong and Singapore, and the setup of their AML/CTF controls
+- fintech startups on licensing and regulatory issues on setting up in various jurisdictions including Hong Kong and Singapore, including AML/CTF controls

-- advising a global investment bank on full-scale investigations and responses to initial and follow up enquiries by all of the market regulators, including the SFC, HKMA and the Commercial Crime Bureau, including in relation to an investigation by the SFC into their role as a sponsor on the IPO of a failed public company
+- a global investment bank on full-scale investigations and responses to initial and follow up enquiries by market regulators, including the SFC, HKMA and the Commercial Crime Bureau, including an investigation by the SFC into their role as a sponsor on the IPO of a failed public company

-- advising a global financial institution in relation to its anti-money laundering policies and procedures across multiple jurisdictions in Asia, the Middle East and Europe
+- a global financial institution on its anti-money laundering policies and procedures across multiple jurisdictions in Asia, the Middle East and Europe

-- advising a commercial bank in relation to its investigation into foreign exchange trading practices at desks in Singapore and Hong Kong
+- a commercial bank on its investigation into foreign exchange trading practices at desks in Singapore and Hong Kong

-- advising a number of international and local financial institutions on the implementation of the new Hong Kong Manager in Charge regime
+- international and local financial institutions on the implementation of the new Hong Kong Manager in Charge regime

-- advising the Singapore branch of a global bank on potential legal issues in relation to proposed novations of derivatives contracts
+- a Singapore branch of a global bank on potential legal issues in relation to proposed novations of derivatives contracts

 Grace studied law in University College London, where she graduated with a First Class and was awarded the International Corporate Rescue Award for Excellence for the best dissertation in the area of financial and/or corporate law.
 She has passed Level I of the CFA Program.